 Participants will be required to book and pay for their own travel to and from Juneau.
-You will quickly discover that Alaska Airlines is the only airline that services Juneau, and that all flights from the Lower 48 pass through either Seattle or Anchorage.
-You'll want to start with looking at flights from Seattle as your travel time will be significantly shorter if you go through Seattle rather than Anchorage.
+You will quickly discover that Alaska Airlines and Delta are the only airlines that service Juneau, and that all flights from the Lower 48 pass through either Seattle or Anchorage.
+You'll want to start with looking at flights that go through Seattle as your travel time will be significantly shorter if you go through Seattle rather than Anchorage.
 There are numerous flights each day from Seattle to Juneau.

-We will shuttle participants from the Juneau airport to the Jubilee Cabin at approximately 6:30pm on the first day of each session.
+We will shuttle participants from the Juneau airport to the Jubilee Cabin at 6:30pm on the first day of each session.
 Dinner will be served shortly after we arrive at the cabin.
-If you will be arriving in Juneau after this time I should be able to arrange transportation to the cabin, but this will need to be arranged well ahead of time.
-Worst case scenario, you may need to take a taxi to get out to the cabin that night.
+If you will be arriving in Juneau after this time you will need to take a taxi to get out to the cabin that night.
 For those arriving earlier in the day the first day you will unfortunately need to wait until the 6:30 ride out to the cabin because we can't check in to the cabin any earlier than this.
 This said though, Juneau airport isn't a bad airport to spend a few hours at.
 There are a couple hotels, several restaurants, a shopping mall, and a couple coffee shops within a 5-10 minute walk of the airport.

 On the last day of the camp I will shuttle participants from the Jubilee Cabin to the airport in the morning.
 I will probably make 2 trips from the cabin to the airport that morning and the times of these will be based on participants departure times.
 Likely there will be one early morning shuttle and another in the mid to late morning.
 We will be sure to get everyone to the airport on time for their departure, but due to the number of people it may be necessary for some people to go to the airport an hour or two before they need to be there.

 Also, I highly recommend spending some extra time in Juneau (or elsewhere in Alaska) either before or after the camp.
-If you are doing this I will make every effort to help get you to and from anywhere you might need to be other than the airport.
+If you are doing this I will make every effort to help get you to and from anywhere you want to be dropped off other than the airport.